-To succeed, we must recruit, retain, manage, and motivate qualified clinical, scientific, technical, and management personnel, and we face significant competition for experienced personnel, especially in the biotechnology industry in the San Francisco Bay Area of California.
-We are highly dependent on the principal members of our management and scientific and medical staff, particularly our President and Chief Executive Officer, Dr. Xiaodong Yang.
-If we do not succeed in attracting and retaining qualified personnel, particularly at the management level, it could adversely affect our ability to execute our business plan and harm our operating results.
+To succeed, we must retain, manage, and motivate qualified clinical, scientific, technical, and management personnel, and we face significant competition for experienced personnel, especially in the biotechnology industry in the San Francisco Bay Area of California.
+We are highly dependent on the principal members of our management and scientific and medical staff, particularly our Chief Executive Officer, Dr. Xiaodong Yang.
+If we do not succeed in retaining qualified personnel, particularly at the management level, it could adversely affect our ability to execute our business plan and harm our operating results.
 In particular, the loss of one or more of our executive officers, including Dr. Yang, could be detrimental to us if we cannot recruit suitable replacements in a timely manner.
 The competition for qualified personnel in the biotechnology field is intense and as a result, we may be unable to continue to attract and retain qualified personnel necessary for the future success of our business.
 In addition to competition for personnel, the San Francisco Bay Area in particular is characterized by a high cost of living.
-We could in the future have difficulty attracting experienced personnel to our company and may be required to expend significant financial resources in our employee recruitment and retention efforts.
+We have recently been, and could in the future be, required to expend significant financial resources on employee retention efforts.

 Many of the other biotechnology companies that we compete against for qualified personnel have greater financial and other resources, different risk profiles and a longer history in the industry than we do.
-They also may provide more diverse opportunities and better prospects for career advancement.
-Some of these characteristics may be more appealing to high-quality candidates than what we have to offer.
-If we are unable to continue to attract and retain high-quality personnel, the rate and success at which we can discover, develop, and commercialize our product candidates will be limited and the potential for successfully growing our business will be harmed.
+They may also provide more diverse opportunities and better prospects for career advancement.
+Some of these characteristics may be more appealing to high-quality candidates than what we have to offer, in particular given the current focus on pursuing a strategic transaction.
+If we are unable to continue to motivate and retain high-quality personnel, our ability to evaluate and pursue strategic alternatives will be harmed, and the potential for resuming research and development activities and successfully implementing our business strategy may be limited.